Garlic Butter Shrimp with Cilantro and Lime

 When we’re craving garlicky shrimp, we go all in.
 That means no holding back when it comes to how much garlic we use.
 For one pound of shrimp, we use six cloves of garlic (sometimes more).

-For the cilantro, we use a lot of it!
+We also use a lot of cilantro!
 We know not everyone loves cilantro and if that’s you, don’t worry.
-Remember that you can swap the cilantro for any tender fresh herb.
+You can swap the cilantro for any tender fresh herb.

 - Thanks to a secret ingredient, these Easy Chile Butter Shrimp Tacos with a simple slaw and avocado mash are seriously tasty.